fourcube/detect-rpi/README.md

 ## How?

-Reads /proc/cpuinfo and checks if the hardware model is a 'BCM2709'.
+Reads /proc/cpuinfo and checks for the hardware model.